🐝 Start Beekeeping with Confidence! 🐝 Our Beginner Beekeeper Starter Sets have everything you need to get started the right way. Shop Now

 This is relative, but it gives you an idea of what you are looking for.
 There have to be enough adult bees to keep the eggs or larva warm.
 Combining weak hives is sometimes the only option.

 Even with a great queen, it may not be worth saving if there isn’t enough time to build the adult population up before winter.
-A weak hive is also a hive that has no queen.
+A weak hive is also a hive that has no queen, often referred to as a queenless hive.

 What To Do When Combining Hives